enasib556/planq_suppprt_app/MOUSE_BIOS_DIAGNOSTICS.md

 1. Run the application: `flutter run -d windows`
 2. Navigate to the diagnostics section
-3. Click on Mouse or BIOS icons
+3. Note that Mouse and BIOS icons are not interactive
-4. Generate reports and verify they open correctly
+4. If navigation is re-enabled, generate reports and verify they open correctly

 ## Future Enhancements